astelrastogi/Tic-Tac-Toe/README.md

 - The game model stores gameID, isOpen, player1ID, player2ID, isSinglePlayer, status, board's status, whose turn, and who won
 - The user model stores userID, wins, losses and their email (for displaying "Welcome, <email>")

-# A.d - How to run/host app
+# How to run/host app

 Install the app via running the app directly through Android Studio.
 Authentication and database hosted through Firebase.

-# A.e - Testing and Accessibility
+# Testing and Accessibility
 ## Testing

 - Manually tested by different users.